JasperHof/JasperHof.github.io/_docs/recommendations.md

 Step 2 and step 3 can subsequently be run without the `--extract` flag, to include all SNPs for single-SNP association analysis and gene-based association analysis.

+**Please note** that although it is beneficial to restrict to a smaller genotype data set (such as directly genotyped SNPs) in LDAK-KVIK Step 1, it is not beneficial to further reduce the number of SNPs used in Step 1.
+We found that using 500k - 1M SNPs in LDAK-KVIK Step 1 offers a good statistical power while maintaining high computational efficiency.
+Meanwhile, further reducion of the number of Step 1 SNPs results in a noticeable reduction in detection power, and thus we advise against this approach.

+## Genotype data format

+LDAK accepts genotype data of both `.bed` format (using flag `--bfile`) and `.bgen` format (using flag `--bgen` and `--sample`), however, LDAK processes `.bed` files faster than `.bgen` files due to simpler genotype coding.
+To optimize LDAK-KVIK run time, it is therefore beneficial to convert `.bgen` files to `.bed` files prior to GWAS analyses.
+Although converting `.bgen` files to `.bed` files loses part of the genotype information (hardcoding dosage values), we find that the resulting outcomes are highly similar.

 ## Parallelization

 When running LDAK-KVIK, the user has the option to specify the number of threads.
 This facilitates the parallel run of parts of the LDAK-KVIK algorithm and decreases run time.
 For optimal implementation of LDAK-KVIK, the user should select the available number of threads in `--num-threads`.